 (5) The owner, operator, or supplier must resume reporting for any future calendar year during which any of the GHG-emitting processes or operations resume operation and are subject to reporting.

-(6) If a facility owner or operator meets the requirements for cessation of reporting pursuant to section 95101(i), the owner or operator must continue to obtain the services of an accredited verification body for purposes of verifying the emissions data report for the year in which the facility’s GHG-emitting processes and operations ceased to operate.
+(6) If an entity meets the requirements for cessation of reporting pursuant to section 95101(i), the owner or operator must continue to obtain the services of an accredited verification body for purposes of verifying the emissions data report for the year in which the entity’s GHG-emitting processes and operations ceased to operate or shut down.
 Verification is not required for the emissions data report of the first full year of non-operation that follows.
-If the reporting entity was not subject to verification before meeting the cessation of reporting requirements pursuant to 95101(i), verification is not required under this section for the year in which the facility’s GHG-emitting processes and operations ceased to operate.
+If the reporting entity was not subject to verification before meeting the cessation of reporting requirements pursuant to 95101(i), verification is not required under this section for the year in which the entity’s GHG-emitting processes and operations ceased to operate or shut down.

 (7) Facilities and suppliers with source categories in section 95101(a)(1)(A) that met the cessation requirements under a previous version of MRR must reenter the reporting program and are subject to this subarticle only if their emissions exceed 10,000 MT CO₂e in a calendar year.

-(j) If an entity has met the cessation requirements pursuant to MRR section 95101(h) or (i) and remains in the Cap-and-Trade Program solely to meet the requirements of section 95835(f), then the entity need not report and verify data pursuant to MRR for any time period after which the MRR cessation requirements have been met.
+(j) If an entity has met the cessation requirements pursuant to MRR section 95101(h) or (i) and remains in the Cap-and-Invest Program solely to meet the requirements of section 95835(f), then the entity need not report and verify data pursuant to MRR for any time period after which the MRR cessation requirements have been met.

 Note: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4, and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.